Ray Madden

 Ray John Madden (February 25, 1892 – September 28, 1987) was an American lawyer and World War I veteran who served 17 terms as a United States representative from Indiana from 1943 to 1977.

-Biography
+Early life and education

 He was born in Waseca, Minnesota.
 He attended the public schools and Sacred Heart Academy in his native city.
 He graduated from the law department of Creighton University with an LL.B. in 1913 and was admitted to the bar the same year and commenced practice in Omaha, Nebraska.

+Political career

 Madden was elected as a municipal judge in Omaha in 1916.
 He resigned during the First World War to serve in the United States Navy.
 After the war, he was engaged in the practice of law in Gary, Indiana.
-He was the city comptroller of Gary from 1935-1938 and the treasurer of Lake County, Indiana from 1938-1942.
+He was the city comptroller of Gary from 1935 to 1938 and the treasurer of Lake County, Indiana from 1938 to 1942.
 He was a delegate to every Democratic National Convention from 1940 through 1968.